Brazil–China relations

-Brazil–China relations refers to the current and historical relationship between Brazil and China.
+Brazil–China relations are the current and historical relationship between Brazil and China.
 Relations between Brazil and China began in the early nineteenth century and continued until 1949, when they were disrupted by the creation of the People's Republic of China (PRC).
 Diplomatic relations between the PRC and Brazil officially began in 1974 with agreement on the establishment and operation of Brazil's embassy in Beijing and China's embassy in Brasília.
-Since then, bilateral ties have developed mostly based on non-interference, equality, and mutual benefit (win-win).

-The growing economic and political relationship between the two countries was confirmed by Lula's visit to China, which included 450 Brazilian business representatives.
+The growing economic and political relationship between the two countries was confirmed by Lula's visit to China during his first term, which included 450 Brazilian business representatives.
 Brazilian foreign minister Celso Amorim noted that the growing relationship could be part of a ‘reconfiguration of the world's commercial and diplomatic geography’.

 Both nations are members of BRICS, G20 and the United Nations.

 History

+Early years

 Early undertakings involving Brazil and China were mediated by the mutual participation of Brazil and Macao in the Portuguese Empire.
 The first of these connections dates to 1812, when Queen Maria I of Portugal, then based in Brazil, imported Chinese laborers to work on a tea plantation near Rio de Janeiro.
 In 1900, a fresh wave of immigrants from China settled in São Paulo.

 In 1879, Admiral Arthur Silveira da Motta, Baron of Jaceguai and soon to be the first Brazilian envoy extraordinary and minister plenipotentiary in Beijing, led a "naval mission" to China to established diplomatic relations, while another mission was sent to London to discuss Chinese immigration with China's diplomats there.
 Formal relations between the Empire of Brazil and the Qing Dynasty were established in September 1880 with the Treaty of Friendship, Commerce and Navigation.

 The Chinese refused, however, to permit Brazilians to hire Chinese as contract laborers, knowing that non-white laborers were treated "as machines or as cheap labour".
 The British were also opposed to the importation of Chinese labor to Brazil, believing it would inevitably result in de facto slavery.
 (Slavery in Brazil was only abolished in 1888.)
 Late in 1893, José de Costa Azevedo, Baron of Ladario, went to Beijing to negotiate a new treaty on immigration, but the Chinese were uninterested.